tourkaman/PDC-support-web/documents/starting/get_research_time/get_research_time.rst

 Before running on PDC, users must belong to at least one Time Allocation.

-.. rubric:: Are you a student taking a course requiring PDC resource?

-If you're a participant of a course at KTH that requires using PDC resources, you don't have to bother with Time Allocation.

-* If you already have a PDC account (maybe you used PDC for other courses), all you have to do is send us a mail at ``support@pdc.kth.se``.
-  Include your...

-  #.
-Username at PDC
-  #.
-The course code that requires PDC.
-     You also need to make sure you are included in the participant list managed by your course responsible.

-* If you don't have a PDC account, go directly to :ref:`Step 2: Account Creation -> Course account <course_account>` and fill in the form.
-Do not forget to specify the course code and the name of the course responsible.
-  You also need to make sure you are included in the participant list managed by your course responsible.

-.. rubric:: Are you a student (Bachelor or Master level) requiring PDC resources for your thesis?

-In general, we do not accept applications directly from students below PhD level.
-However, your supervisor can apply on your behalf.

-#.
-Request your supervisor to :ref:`apply for a new Time Allocation <Apply_for_a_new_time_allocation>`.
-#.
-You can :ref:`join that Time allocation <joining_a_existing_time_allocation>` as a project member.

-We recommend applying for *small allocation* (see more info in the link) for thesis work.

 .. rubric:: Are you a researcher (PhD or higher) requiring PDC resources?

 All research projects are handled through the SUPR portal,